solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex.md

 #### UMI instance

-Umi is a framework for making JS/TS clients for onchain program created by Metaplex.
-Umi can create JS/TS clients to many different programs, but in practice, it's most commonly used to communicate to the Token Metadata program.
+Umi is a framework for making JS/TS clients for onchain programs, that was created by Metaplex.
+Umi can create JS/TS clients for many programs, but in practice, it's most commonly used to communicate to the Token Metadata program.

-Note that Umi has different concepts for many concepts than web3.js, including Keypairs, PublicKeys, and Connections.
-However, it is easy to convert from web3.j versions of these items to the Umi versions.
+Note that Umi has different implementations for many concepts than web3.js, including Keypairs, PublicKeys, and Connections.
+However, it is easy to convert from web3.js versions of these items to the Umi equivalents.

 #### Installation and setting up Umi